A Theoretical Model

 10% of people are homosexual bottoms (5% male, 5% female)

 These numbers paint a very different picture of society than one might expect.
 Certainly the idea that 60% of the population is interested in their own gender (to a varying extent) seems very high.
 But when you take into account social inhibitions it’s maybe not so surprising.
 Speaking of which, I suppose it’s also important to note that my theory predicts homosexual behaviors occurring equally across genders, even though real life experience tells us that women are far more likely to engage in a same sex encounter.
-But this theory explains that as well, because if a girl has sex with another girl, it doesn’t really change the way men already perceived that girls power level (less powerful than theirs).
-But the same does not hold true for males- if a woman learns a man was fucked by another man, her perception of his power will be greatly diminished, and his attractiveness would go with it.
-So there’s a real different set of incentives for men a) not to be gay and b) keep it quiet if they are.
+But this theory explains that as well, because if a girl has sex with another girl, it doesn’t really change the way men perceive the woman’s power level.
+But if a woman learns a particular guy was fucked by another guy, she will perceive him to be vastly less powerful, and thus less attractive (assuming standard averages).
+Ultimately our behaviors incorporate a wide range of factors and our “natural” impulses are just one element within a multi-level cognitive process.

 Part 3: Implications

-In similar studies they asked people questions like: “If 0 is completely gay and 10 is completely straight, what is your orientation number?”
+As you can see, Kinsey’s theory was basically linear and not very insightful beyond printing labels.
+In studies they asked people questions like: “If 0 is completely gay and 10 is completely straight, what is your orientation number?”

-Certainly there is relevance to that data, and it should map well to mine, however I believe my theory provides a much more accurate picture of a somewhat complex set of behaviors.
+I mean, there is relevance to this data, and it should map well to mine, however does it really capture the complex permutations of sexuality we see in the world around us?
+Does it help us understand how sexuality works?
+I believe my theory provides a much more accurate picture.

 Looking at sexuality as a power relationship explains pretty well why in different sociological contexts homosexuality can suddenly become more prominent.
 Take prison for example, where men are deprived of females, and begin having sex with each other.
 Are we to believe that everyone who is sent to prison was “gay” to begin?
 Obviously that doesn’t make much sense unless we expand our understanding of gay and straight.
 In the context of my theory then, Male/male sexual behavior in jail simply reflects the expression of power roles taking place within an all male social structure.

 In ancient Rome it was commonplace for older men to have sex with young boys.
 So were the Romans were just really different than modern men?
 Or could it be that their lack of cultural constraints allowed for a more candid smorgasbord of sexuality?
-According to power theory, those types of relationships are not unexpected.
+According to power theory, those types of relationships are not unexpected if social norms are shifted.

 This theory also speaks to the psychology of being transgender.
-Specifically, if you’re power level is too far away from that of your gender, your biology will not match your self perception.
+Specifically, if your power level is too far away from that of your gender, your biology will not match your self perception.
 For example, a penis is a symbol of power.
-So if you are a sufficiently submissive person, you may see necessary to remove it in order to feel truly feminine.
-Similarly, if you are a powerful woman, dressing and comporting yourself as a man might feel more natural to you, particularly in a society where we construct such stark gender expectations.
+So if you are a sufficiently submissive person, you may see necessary to remove it in order to find alignment between your physical and mental self.

 Many articles are written containing ideas on how to regain the “spark” in a relationship, but often the authors fail to accurately diagnose why the spark disappeared in the first place, and worse, the solutions they proffer aren’t very good.
 For example, many indicate the problem is that you’re too busy and tired all the time.
 Do you think that’s actually why?
 And the solution is to buy some new lingerie.
 Do you think that actually works?